Integrating in Swedish

 The maternity clinics aim to provide comprehensive support to the whole family in order to give every child, regardless of their background, a healthy start in life.

 When you are looking for a job in Finland the language spoken at the work place is of importance.

-Here is a compilation of websites that the municipalities, and others, put together to present themselves to newcomers.
+Here are websites that the municipalities, among others, have put together to present themselves to newcomers.

 Youth centers are places that are open in the afternoon or evenings.
 One can just hang or do things, like play instruments or games.